Salim255/master-electron/README.md

 - In this instance (APP) we control our app lifecycle (closing , opening ...)
 - The very first event of this app, is (Ready event) and this fire as soon as our app has been created, and it's ready to use
 - Also we can listen to the end of the app lifecycle by listening to before quite event

+# BrowserWindow Module

+- Is the module with which we create the Renderer Process win dows for our app
+- We configure this BrowserWindow with a couple of parameters, like (window height and width), then by (webPreferences, we can tell electron that we do want nodejs integrated into the Render Process, and this by setting {noeIntegrated: true} on the browserWindow wep content, so this can give access to nodejs from our BrowserWindow, for things like 'require...')
+- Then once we created that BrowserWindow, we can load html file into that Chromium browser window , and that by calling (loadFile('html file to load'))
+- Showing window gracefully by using ( ready-to-show event ) this will hide the window to all it's content is loaded